Portuguese cellist and conductor Vasco Ferrão was

 and Tim Redmond.
 As a young conductor, he’s performed various settings in

 workshops and concerts, with repertoire spanning from the 18th to the 21st century.
 As an assistant conductor with JOP, he had his Portuguese and German debuts at Centro Cultural de Belém and Konzerthaus Berlin.
+In 2025 he was appointed assistant conductor with both Portuguese Youth and Chamber Orchestras.

 Vasco was recently asked by Robert Levin to